Meditation – that word sounds somewhat heavy and cult-inducing. Did you know you can do it in just 3 minutes?

-It wasn’t until I finally started meditating regularly, did I start seeing changes.
+It wasn’t until I finally started meditating regularly that I started seeing changes.
 First of all, I let go of the notion that meditation should always take at least 30 minutes.
 10 minutes every day can really move mountains.
 My concentration is better, I am less anxious, and I even occasionally sleep better (but that is another, longish story).

 If meditation still feels too heavy, call it by another name: mindfulness.
 And if 10 minutes still seems overwhelming, try these 3-minute exercises.